Liebster Gott, wenn werd ich sterben, BWV 8: Critical appraisal

 The cantata was praised by, among others, Philipp Spitta, Arnold Schering, William G. Whittaker and Alfred Dürr.

 Commentators have agreed in their praise for the cantata: According to Spitta, "The melodious and elaborate bass air and the two recitatives fully correspond in beauty to the other pieces"; Schering states that, "The opening movement of the cantata must be ranked as one of the most arresting tone-pictures ever penned by Bach"; Whittaker wrote that, "Few cantatas are so wholly attractive and so individual as this lovely work"; and Dürr, translated by Jones, has written that, "The opening chorus presents the listener with a sublime vision of the hour of death."

 The praise does however not extend to the D major arrangement.
 According to Hauptmann, the arrangement did not benefit the music: for instance, the solo violins, having naturally a less pronounced volume than oboes, have more difficulty to let their melodies be heard in the first movement.
 Also in Jones's translation of Dürr the D major version of the cantata is qualified as having a "makeshift character".
 This appears as a footnote in Dürr & Jones (2006): the editor Helmuth Osthoff prepared the D major version of the cantata for the Neue-Bach Ausgabe in 1982, prior to Dürr's German 1971 book on the cantatas.

 Recordings

 Both E major and D major versions of the cantata have been recorded.
 The aria of the BWV 8.2 version was recorded by Ton Koopman with Klaus Mertens as bass soloist with the Amsterdam Baroque Orchestra, and the chorus of that version by Koopman's pupil Masaaki Suzuki and the Bach Collegium Japan in addition to the full cantata in E major.
-The Dutch website Muziekweb lists several recordings of the cantata:
+The Dutch website Muziekweb lists several recordings of the cantata, also the Bach Cantatas Website: